-Each time M and I go back to France to visit family, we try to experience new things, eat at new places, and visit new sites.
-Our trip often falls on one of our birthdays or anniversaries, so we always take the time to go somewhere special.
+Each time I go back to France to visit family, we try to experience new things, eat at new places, and visit new sites.
+Our trip often falls on a special occasion, so we always take the time to go somewhere special.

 On one of our outings, we decided to visit La Table des Gourmets on Rue de Lombards, not so much for the food but for the atmosphere.